This Could Lower Your Monthly Student Loan Payment — but Is It Worth It?

 As if college wasn’t stressful enough, there’s also the crushing pressure that comes when your first student loan payment is due six months after graduation.

 Depending on how much debt you have, that bill could range from a couple hundred dollars to more than $1,000 a month.
 And if you weren’t lucky enough to land a six-figure job right out of college, making those payments on top of all your other bills can be a struggle.

-After he applied for an income-based repayment plan, his monthly payment dropped to $38, which created a little extra breathing room in his budget.
-Meanwhile, he’s focused on paying off a car loan with a higher interest rate than his student loans and building his savings for unexpected expenses.
+After he applied for an income-driven repayment plan, his monthly payment dropped to $38, which created a little extra breathing room in his budget.
+Meanwhile, he focused on paying off a car loan with a higher interest rate than his student loans and built his savings for unexpected expenses.